MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 -	The headphone detect pin (HP_SWITCH) is connected to GND when the headphone jack is empty, and is pulled up to 5 V via R36 when headphones are inserted.
 This switches the output on the audio amplifier between the speakers and headphones.
 C51 is for debouncing the headphone detection.
 -	C18/C19 are DC blocking capacitors and RA1A/RA1B are current limiting resistors, so when the volume is turned all the way down, the S01 and S02 pins aren’t overloaded.
 -	C52/C53 are DC blocking capacitors so only the AC audio signal passes to the amplifier.
 -	The ratio of R30/R31 and R32/R33 set the amplification of the audio amp - increase R30 and R32 to decrease the output volume.
-If you pick too low of values, the output will eventually get clipped and sound pretty gross.
 47 kΩ seemed to hit a sweet spot for my tastes for a gain of 0.38.
-This is louder than the original GBC, but not too loud that the audio clips (or hurts my ears).
+This is louder than the original GBC, but not too loud that the audio quality is impacted.
 If you pick 100 kΩ you’ll get output comparable to the original GBC.
     - The audio gain has quite a large effect on the power draw of the system when using the speaker.
-I did not do any tests with an audio gain greater than 0.38.
+I did not do any tests with an audio gain greater than ~0.6.
 A sufficiently larger gain than this might impact performance on the system and potentially cause brownouts, especially at low battery levels.
 -	The shutdown pin should be tied to GND to allow the amp to work.
 I made two different revisions that tied this to 5 V instead.
 Oops.
 (The output on the headphones will sound really quiet and the speaker won't work if the chip is shutdown)
 -	The speaker output *shouldn't* need a DC blocking capacitor, as the LM4853 outputs to the speaker as a bridge tied load (BTL).
 However, I found that if a DC blocking capacitor is not included, a strange issue happens.
 There’s a very brief moment when plugging the headphones in where the right output channel is shorted to ground (ring and sleeve are connected inside the jack).
 When this happens, the right output DC blocking cap is connected to GND, and causes a large surge of current from the power supply to charge it up.
 This can cause a brownout, and the system will reset.
 I have included a spot for one of these caps in series with the speaker on the IPS board.
--	If you cut the traces (shown below) between the HP-R pads and the HP-L/SPK- pads (below the via), and solder a wire from LOUT to HP-L and a wire from ROUT to HP-R (left-most), this will connect the output of the potentiometer directly to the headphone outputs.
+-	If you cut the traces (shown below) between the HP-R pads and the HP-L/SPK- pads (below the via), and solder a wire from LOUT to HP-L and a wire from ROUT to HP-R (left-most), this will connect the output of the potentiometer directly to the headphone outputs without disabling the speaker.
 This is known as the “pro-sound” mod.
 I won’t use it, but maybe you think it sounds better this way.

 ![image](https://user-images.githubusercontent.com/97127539/179895601-0d61ca63-916e-4ad9-ba16-519a22bcc837.png)